SamHCoco/Data-Structure-Implementation-Java/README.md

 ### Time Complexity (Worst Case)
 * **Access (pop)**:
    * **O(1)** - Constant time if the element being accessed is at the top of the stack.
    * **O(n)** - It takes linear time to access an arbitrary element not at the top of the stack.
-For example, in the worst case, to access the last element in a queue of *n* elements the deque operation would have to be applied *n* times.
+For example, in the worst case, to access the last element in a stack of *n* elements the pop operation would have to be applied *n* times.
 * **Insertion (push):**
   * **O(1)** - Constant time.
-A strength of Stacks: no matter how large the elements in the stack, adding an element the top of a stack will always take constant time.
+A strength of Stacks: no matter how large the stack, adding an element the top of a stack will always take constant time.

 * ## LinkedList
 LinkedLists are data structures made up of **nodes** which contain data and pointers which point to the next node in the data structure.
-The first node, called the **head-node**, contains the first element while the last node is None (or null) indicating to end of list. **LinkedLists have 3 key methods:**
+The first node, called the **head-node**, contains the first element while the last node points to null indicating the end of the linkedlist. **LinkedLists have 4 key methods:**

  * **add(e)** - Adds element e to the linkedlist.
  * **remove(index)** - Removes the element at the specified index from the linkedlist.